MoscaDotTo/Winapp2/winapp2ool/modules/browserbuilder/readme.md

 | `%LocalDataPath%` | `UserDataPath` with `%AppData%` swapped for `%LocalAppData%` | `FileKeyBase` (Gecko only) |
 | `%RegistryRoot%` | A registry root path from `BrowserInfo` | `RegKeyBase` |

-**A `FileKeyBase` which contains none of these variables generates nothing.** There is no warning, the template is silently skipped for every browser.
+**A `FileKeyBase` which contains none of these variables generates nothing.** There is no warning; the template is silently skipped for every browser.
 Likewise, `%LocalDataPath%` used in `chromium.ini` is silently skipped.
 If an expected FileKey is missing from your output, check the template's variable first.

 ### Variable behavior details